sipstack/www/src_content/resources/blog/20230110-the-growing-risk-of-veteran-charity-phone-scams/content.md

 ## What are Veterans Charity Phone Scams?

-Simply put, these refer to scams where scammers pretend they are charities for war veterans and solicit donations via phone calls under this false pretence.
+Simply put, these refer to scams where scammers pose as charities for war veterans and solicit donations via phone calls under this false pretence.
 Taking advantage of both the gratitude and generosity that people feel towards war veterans results in a very lucrative, and especially unethical, scam.
-Most donations are financial, but some have also included cars, boats, and other gifts.
+Most of the donations are financial, but some have also included cars, boats, and other gifts.
 In most cases, these fake veterans charities will keep most, if not all, of the contributions for themselves.

-The FTC recently announced <a href= 'https://www.ftc.gov/news-events/news/press-releases/2018/07/ftc-states-combat-fraudulent-charities-falsely-claim-help-veterans-servicemembers target=“_blank"> a total of 100 enforcement actions against these types of fake veterans charities and released a PSA video warning about these scams.
+The FTC recently <a href= 'https://www.ftc.gov/news-events/news/press-releases/2018/07/ftc-states-combat-fraudulent-charities-falsely-claim-help-veterans-servicemembers' target="_blank"> announced a total of 100 enforcement actions against these types of fake veterans charities and released a PSA video warning about these scams.

 ## How to Protect Yourself Against Veteran Charity Phone Scams

 1. Use [Whois by SIPSTACK](https://whois.sipstack.com/) to check information of the phone number calling you.

-2. Take proactive steps recommended by the FTC: NOTE TO STAM: HERE IS WHERE PICTURE WOULD GO
+2. Take proactive steps recommended by the FTC:

 3. Research any charity before donating. ‍A simple search for the charity, including articles and reviews, will often tell you all you need to know.
 If you can’t find a company website or information that explicitly states they’re a 501(c)(3) organization, it could be a for-profit scam posing as a charity.

 Here are some websites we recommended looking up for ratings and reports: